MicrosoftDocs/azure-docs-sdk-python/docs-ref-services/preview/ai-projects-readme.md

 ### Performing Agent operations

 The `.agents` property on the `AIProjectsClient` gives you access to an authenticated `AgentsClient` from the `azure-ai-agents` package.
 Below we show how to create an Agent and delete it.
-To see what you can do with the Agent you created, see the [many samples](https://github.com/Azure/azure-sdk-for-python/tree/azure-ai-projects_1.1.0b2/sdk/ai/azure-ai-agents/samples) and the [README.md](https://github.com/Azure/azure-sdk-for-python/tree/azure-ai-projects_1.1.0b2/sdk/ai/azure-ai-agents) file of the dependent `azure-ai-agents` package.
+To see what you can do with the Agent you created, see the [many samples](https://github.com/Azure/azure-sdk-for-python/tree/azure-ai-projects_1.1.0b3/sdk/ai/azure-ai-agents/samples) and the [README.md](https://github.com/Azure/azure-sdk-for-python/tree/azure-ai-projects_1.1.0b3/sdk/ai/azure-ai-agents) file of the dependent `azure-ai-agents` package.

-The code below assumes the following:

-* `model_deployment_name` (a string) is defined.
+The code below assumes `model_deployment_name` (a string) is defined.
 It's the deployment name of an AI model in your Foundry Project, as shown in the "Models + endpoints" tab, under the "Name" column.
-* `connection_name` (a string) is defined.
-It's the name of the connection to a resource of type "Azure OpenAI", as shown in the "Connected resources" tab, under the "Name" column, in the "Management Center" of your Foundry Project.

 <!-- SNIPPET:sample_agents.agents_sample -->